StrawberryChocolateFudge/ricardian-dao-contracts/docs/FeeDao.md

 The amount is the Ric transfered.
 Addresses must grant Ric allowance to the RicVault to call this function.

-    function withdrawThree(
-    	IERC20 first,
-    	IERC20 second,
-    	IERC20 third,
-    	uint256 amount
-    ) external;

-A user can withdraw from 3 tokens at a time, this will result in a tripple lock up time for the Ric in the vault.
-The ERC20 addresses must be voted in before they can be used.

 ## View functions

     function getProposals() external view returns (TokenProposal[] memory);